More Power to Us (Sort of)

 In the interests of being as transparent as possible, we like to keep our customers informed on where their energy is coming from.
 It’s part of why we offer the chance to vote on electricity sources and use the results to inform how we buy and supply energy.
 With this in mind, we have a very exciting (to us, hopefully to you, too) update - we’ve signed a Power Purchase Agreement!

 A Power Purchase Agreement (PPA) is a new way for us to source the energy that powers our customers' homes.
-Previously - like many suppliers - we’ve bought electricity on a wholesale basis from a number of different generators who then supply us with Renewable Energy Guarantees of Origin (REGOs) that prove that the energy we’ve purchased is 100% renewable.
+Traditionally - like many suppliers - we’ve done this by buying electricity on a wholesale basis through large producers of renewable energy, then working with other partners to help us source Renewable Energy Guarantees of Origin (REGOs) from the generators themselves that prove that the energy we’ve purchased is 100% renewable.
 For more information on REGOs, see our guide to 100% renewable energy.

 Signing a PPA with a generator means that all of the electricity that comes from that site for the next year will go to our customers.
 While this particular site won’t supply every So Energy customer, it’s a significant step in the right direction.